 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

 Want to earn more interest on your savings?
 Need a place to stash your cash and ride out the storm?
 Consider about adding a money market account to your portfolio.

-Money market accounts typically earn a higher rate than traditional savings accounts, and they offer capabilities similar to a checking account which make them even more attractive.
+Money market accounts typically earn a higher rate than traditional savings accounts.
+They also offer capabilities similar to a checking account which make them even more attractive.

-What are Money Market Accounts?
+What Are Money Market Accounts?

 You’re probably more familiar with traditional savings and checking accounts, right?
 Well, money market accounts are essentially a hybrid of both.

 A money market account is like a savings account that earns a high interest rate.
 However, it also comes with a debit card and check-writing capabilities.